Newbury Street

 About this project

-The identity begins with the architecture.
-The logo abstracts the repeating rhythm of storefront façades into a geometric arrangement of vertical blocks.
-A subtle diagonal shadow creates an embedded “N,” anchoring the mark in both name and place without overt symbolism.
-The form feels structural and urban, referencing the cadence of buildings along the avenue.
+The identity draws directly from the architecture of the street.
+The logo abstracts the repeating rhythm of storefront façades into a geometric arrangement of vertical forms, while a subtle diagonal shadow creates an embedded “N.” The result feels architectural and urban, referencing the cadence of the avenue without relying on literal symbolism.

 Digital was central to the rebrand.
-We designed and developed a website that mapped every business along the street.
-The interactive mobile map allows visitors to search by store name, product category, or physical location as they walk the avenue.
-Users can explore in real time, navigating from luxury boutiques to independent retailers with clarity and ease.
-Retailers were given login access to update listings, post events, promote sales, and maintain current information, creating a living platform rather than a static directory.
+We designed and developed a website with an interactive mobile map that allows visitors to search businesses by category or location while walking the avenue.
+Retailers were given login access to update listings, events, and promotions, transforming the site into a living platform rather than a static directory.

 Client